hazeljanderson/open-traits-network.github.io/_members/hazel-j-anderson.md

 Hazel is a Ph.D.
 Student Researcher based in East Lansing, Michigan.

 ## Collaboration statement
 My research interests involve interdisciplinary methods to improve plant conservation, such as data science, open science, plant community ecology, spatial ecology, remote sensing, and biogeography.
-I am use plant functional traits to answer questions of plant biodiversity patterns across space and time.
+I use plant functional traits to answer questions of plant biodiversity patterns across space and time.